uberspark/uberspark/docs/nextgen-toolkit/sw-requirements.rst

 Software Requirements and Dependencies
 ======================================

-The |uspark| toolkit relies extensively on ``docker`` with the goal of supporting a wide variety of CoSS development environments and architectures (e.g., Ubuntu, Debian, Fedora, Windows WSL. etc.).
+The |uspark| toolkit relies on the ``docker`` independent container platform, with the goal of supporting a wide variety of CoSS development environments and architectures (e.g., Ubuntu, Debian, Fedora, Windows WSL. etc.).
 The toolkit has the following pre-requisites: